A search query, or query, is a request for information about data in LambdaDB collections.

 In the knn, a pre-filtering is performed using a filter, followed by a vector query that calculates the scores of the top 5 most similar documents with a boost of 0.3.

 The final returned documents may not include the requested number of documents from the knn query.
 This is because the scores of documents returned solely from the queryString may be higher than those of the top 5 documents returned from the knn.
-If you want to ensure that documents from the knn are included, you should modify the occurrence of the knn to must.

 Sort search results